 The current market environment has fueled significant interest in secondary transactions and co-investments.
-Secondary transactions led by both LPs and general parters (GPs) are of particular interest for investors with dry powder.
+Both LP and general partner (GP) led secondary transactions are of particular interest for investors with dry powder.
 The overall market continues to see secondary interests priced at a discount to net asset values (NAVs), providing a favorable entry point for secondary buyers.
 LP buyout portfolios were priced at an average of 87% of NAV in 2022 and 90% as of the first half of 2023.2 Given the significant slowdown in distributions across the market, selling PE interests on the secondary market has created liquidity for LPs.
 While discounts offer an added layer of immediate upside, secondary returns are primarily driven by asset appreciation.
 Thus, it remains critical to evaluate the underlying asset quality.

 Co-investments - investments made directly into a single company alongside a GP - are also an attractive part of the market.
 These investments can generally be an opportunity for GPs and LPs alike.
 Amid fundraising challenges, GPs can offer co-investments to strategic partners to reduce their overall capital commitment, and staples are a way to entice LPs to future primary commitments.
 With co-investor capital, GPs can upsize their equity checks, and LPs can gain access to a potentially high-returning, targeted opportunity alongside a strategic partner.
-Further, many LPs are offered co-investments on a no-fee, no-carry basis as an added incentive.
+Further, many LPs are offered co-investments on a no fee-no carry basis as an added incentive.